jlmaier12/ProActive/README.md

 #> Half of the way done with pattern-matching
 #> Almost done with pattern-matching!
 #> Summarizing pattern-matching results
-#> Finding ORFs in elevated or gapped regions of read coverage...
+#> Finding gene predictions in elevated or gapped regions of read coverage...
 #> Finalizing output
-#> Execution time: 3.06secs
+#> Execution time: 2.17secs
 #> 0 contigs were filtered out based on low read coverage
 #> 0 contigs were filtered out based on length (< minContigLength)
 #>